SAN FRANCISCO, April 21, 2015 /PRNewswire/ -- RSA CONFERENCE 2015 --

-EMC and RSA are registered trademarks of EMC Corporation in the United States and other countries.
-All other products and/or services referenced are trademarks of their respective companies.
+RSA and EMC are either registered trademarks or trademarks of EMC Corporation in the United States and/or other countries.
+All other company and product names may be trademarks of their respective owners.

 This release contains "forward-looking statements" as defined under the Federal Securities Laws.
 Actual results could differ materially from those projected in the forward-looking statements as a result of certain risk factors, including but not limited to: (i) adverse changes in general economic or market conditions; (ii) delays or reductions in information technology spending; (iii) the relative and varying rates of product price and component cost declines and the volume and mixture of product and services revenues; (iv) competitive factors, including but not limited to pricing pressures and new product introductions; (v) component and product quality and availability; (vi) fluctuations in VMware, Inc.'s operating results and risks associated with trading of VMware stock; (vii) the transition to new products, the uncertainty of customer acceptance of new product offerings and rapid technological and market change; (viii) risks associated with managing the growth of our business, including risks associated with acquisitions and investments and the challenges and costs of integration, restructuring and achieving anticipated synergies; (ix) the ability to attract and retain highly qualified employees; (x) insufficient, excess or obsolete inventory; (xi) fluctuating currency exchange rates; (xii) threats and other disruptions to our secure data centers or networks; (xiii) our ability to protect our proprietary technology; (xiv) war or acts of terrorism; and (xv) other one-time events and other important factors disclosed previously and from time to time in the filings of EMC Corporation, the parent company of RSA, with the U.S. Securities and Exchange Commission.
 EMC and RSA disclaim any obligation to update any such forward-looking statements after the date of this release.